- 1 Taking your IT contributions to the next level

 Embrace your own professional transformation.

-Whether you’re an aspiring IT professional or sitting in the C-suite, in a digitally challenged or digitally advanced organisation, chances are you have a strong technical foundation.
-Bolster this technical expertise with communication and collaboration skills, along with organisational acumen.
+Whether you’re an aspiring IT professional or sitting in the C-suite, in a digitally challenged or digitally advanced organization, chances are you have a strong technical foundation.
+Bolster this technical expertise with communication and collaboration skills, along with organizational acumen.

-In particular, consider focusing on identifying solutions that address the needs of the business and stakeholders in your organisation by doing the following:
+In particular, consider focusing on identifying solutions that address the needs of the business and stakeholders in your organization by doing the following:

-• Embracing shifts in IT structure and roles in your organisation
+• Embracing shifts in IT structure and roles in your organization

 • Understanding how the adtech, martech and experience tech landscape can transform business